This post was updated on Sep 5, 2023

 - Face your fears

-First, try to take care of yourself and your own emotional problems that might be causing loss of attraction between you and your partner.
+First, try to take care of yourself!
+Your own emotional problems might be causing loss of attraction between you and your partner.
+Be honest with yourself about your own life issues.
+Stress, mental health issues, physical health or baggage from your past can all affect the way that you’re attracted to your partner.

 - Redefine attraction